Zandrr/twitterBot/README.md

 twitterBot
 ==========

-Playing with twitter API to retweet a tweet with a certain hashtag
+Playing with twitter API to retweet a tweet with a certain hashtag.